KnuckleSecurity/website/_posts/2022-01-01-public-key-infrastructure.markdown

 are what we call _self-signed certificates_.
 Since it is not possible to validate self-signed certificates with PKI, Root CAs distribute their keys _out-of-band_ (e.g. out-of-band distribution means non-electronic distributing, such as going to their offices and getting their public key in person).
-<br><br>However, it would be harsh to go to the Root CAs office and collect their public key each time you intend to send an
+<br><br>However, it would be harsh to go to the Root CAs office and collect their public key when you want to send an
 email to somebody.
 Web browsers come with more than 30 Root CAs.
 The browsers' distributors are deciding who are truthful.
 By using their browser, you trust their choice.
 <br><br>Let us get back to the Ashley and Robert example.
 If we assume that the certificate Y is a _self-signed_ certificate and the organization Y